-The Norfolk Stakes is a Group 2 Flat horse race, and is the first race run on the Friday of Royal Ascot – the fourth day of the five-day meeting.
+The Norfolk Stakes is a Group 2 Flat horse race and is the first race run on the Thursday of Royal Ascot – the third day of the five-day meeting.

 JOCKEY & TRAINER

 The race is open exclusively to two-year-old horses (juveniles), and is a sprint race run over a distance of 5 furlongs.
 This is the shortest permitted distance for Flat horses under UK rules.

 The race has been run annually since 1843, although it only gained its current name in 1973, having previously been known as the New Stakes.
 It has also been upgraded within that time, being raised from a Group 3 to a Group 2 contest in 2006.

 As of 2018, it is also part of the Breeders’ Cup Challenge series, as a ‘Win and You’re In’ qualifier for the Breeders’ Cup Juvenile Turf Sprint, which has a $1million purse.
 This means that the winner will gain free entry and travel allowance to the Breeders’ Cup, held at the end of the American season in early November.

 For all that the race’s status as a Breeders’ Cup qualifier has added to its status, the prestige of the contest itself shouldn’t be underestimated; after all, it commonly features entries who cross the Atlantic in the opposite direction.
 In the past decade, US trainer Wesley Ward – a man best-known here for his ability in training juveniles – has become a recognised face at Ascot, and has had plenty of success at the fixture, saddling ten winners.
 They include the 2013 and 2018 Norfolk Stakes winners No Nay Never and Shang Shang Shang.

 There have been several jockeys to have won the race multiple times, with Frankie Dettori managing three wins (1995, 1999 and 2014).